 This multimedia approach also allows academic learning of processes and procedures to occur alongside social networking and instilling company culture.
 A real-world example that we’ve seen implemented successfully across several of our clients is the scavenger hunt.

 Tip #2 Virtual scavenger hunts

 You set a series of questions or tasks that are designed to help your new hire better understand how things work at your company, from processes to follow to appropriate behaviours.
 For example: how does finance work with order entry?
-How do customer services deal with formal customer complaints? etc. Your new hire must then contact the relevant individual with your team, department or wider company to discover the answer.
+How do customer services deal with formal customer complaints? etc. Your new hire must then contact the relevant individual within your team, department or wider company to discover the answer.